fraserdominicdavid/geotech-pandas/docs/user-guide/layer.rst

 =================
 Layer Subaccessor
 =================
-In :mod:`geotech-pandas`, a **layer** reperesents a soil or rock layer of a point.
+In geotech-pandas, a **layer** reperesents a soil or rock layer of a point.
 These layers are usually implied as the elements or rows inside a :external:class:`~pandas.DataFrame`.

 In this guide, the basics of the :class:`~pandas.DataFrame.geotech.layer` subaccessor methods are presented.
 The :class:`~pandas.DataFrame.geotech.layer` subaccessor is a collection of depth-related